jb-delafosse/linky-note/README.md

 ## ✨ Features

 - Understands both  Wikilinks and Markdown links
-- Can use a reference system based on Title as unique Keys or filename as unique key
+- Can use a reference system based on filename as unique Keys or titles as unique key.
 - Can convert wikilinks to markdown links and reciprocally
 - All this, entirely configurable through a simple stepper using `linky-note init` command

 ![init](img/init.png)

+An example applied on Architectural Decision Records is available [here](examples/adr/adr.md)

 ## 🏃 Getting Started
 <details>